arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 We often think people succeed through enthusiasm and sheer energy, we assume ego is important in "making it big".
 The problem is that running based on ego isn't sustainable.
 Ego tells us we're invincible and unstoppable.

 Merkel, as a powerful leader, is an embodiment of the tortoise from the fable.
 The night Berlin Wall fell she was thirty five, she had one beer, went to bed and showed up early for work the next day.
 After working to become a respected, albeit obscure physicist for several years, she only then entered politics.
-She become a chancellor in her fifties, after a diligent, plodding path.
+She became a chancellor in her fifties, after a diligent, plodding path.

 Most of us don't have the patience for waiting.
 We want to get there as fast as possible.